mishashe/segmut/README.md

 }
 end_time <- Sys.time()
 print(end_time - start_time)
-#> Time difference of 56.42706 secs
+#> Time difference of 1.794904 mins
 ```

-In total there are 2128 segments.
+In total there are 2219 segments.

 Plotting divergences and lengths of the segments: